 FHA lenders also want to see a back end ratio no higher than 43%.
 This ratio compares your gross monthly income to your total monthly debt payments, including home loan, car payments, credit cards, student loans etc. It is possible to be approved for a loan with a higher DTI, but you will need to show that you are worth the risk.
 The lender may want to see a higher credit score, income or down payment.

-Collect Your Documentation
+Organize Your Income Documentation

 Every mortgage lender today requires full documentation of your income, debts, assets and general finances to qualify you for a mortgage.
 To qualify for an FHA loan, you will generally need the following items: